 Apart from writing a tailored introduction about yourself, you have to opt for a similar approach to define your company, the goals and objectives for the project, and how it could benefit your potential client.
-Here’s an example to let you think deeply… imagine you have a brilliant idea that can save your boss thousands of dollars in revenue – what do you do?
+Here’s an example to let you think deeply… imagine you have a brilliant idea to save your boss thousands of dollars in revenue – what do you do?

 Do you simply approach them and present your idea?
 Or do you prepare a proposal letter mentioning all about the idea, how it will be achieved, and how much will it cost your boss?